 The work sample should represent the type of work the writer(s) will read/perform during your project.
 If sample is part of a larger publication/book, please identify the passage/section for the panel to review.
 For audio/video samples, identify the particular selection to be reviewed.
 Optional reviews of each writer’s work will also be reviewed.
 NOTE: No narrative response is necessary.
 Evaluation on this criterion is based on the submitted work samples.

 (Maximum 5,000 characters including spaces, approximately 1 page) Describe the project; include a detailed description of the reading and explain why this writer was chosen.
 Explain why this project is important to your community.
 The educational and outreach component is the requirement that participants be engaged in learning activities that have lasting impact.
 Describe the educational and outreach component and any additional community activities; describe the anticipated impact for participants.

 (Maximum 2,500 characters including spaces, approximately ½ page) Describe your organization’s ability to carry out the proposed project.
 Provide a summary of your organization’s presenting history.
+Describe the project goals and the anticipated outcomes.
 Describe the evaluation methods you have in place to learn how you are, or are not, achieving your goals.

 South Arts is committed to making business continuity planning a priority in the arts, and encourages all arts organizations to develop and maintain readiness plans to ensure their sustainability.
 A readiness plan is a combination of documents, processes and training that formulate what your organization will do should the unexpected occur.
 If you have a readiness plan, please attach a narrative (up to two pages) describing your plan and how/when you update it.
 Learn more about readiness planning and how it will impact your grant application >>

 South Arts has a new scoring system for the application criteria: